MC Ride: Career

-Burnett began performing under the alias Mxlplx, forming a hip hop trio called Fyre with his brother, Swank and another Sacramento-based rapper called Young G. The project came to an end after his brother got married and was unable to continue with the group.
-During this time, he worked at Paesano's Midtown as well as Pushkin's Bakery in Sacramento and pursued a career as a painter.
+Burnett began performing under the alias Mxlplx, forming a hip hop trio called Fyre with his brother (Swank Daddy) and another Sacramento-based rapper called Young G. The project came to an end after his brother married and was unable to continue with the group.
+During this time, he worked at Paesano's Midtown and Pushkin's Bakery in Sacramento, and pursued a career as a painter.

 In 2010, Burnett took on the name "Ride" and formed Death Grips with his next door neighbor, Zach Hill, who was known for his drumming work with the band Hella and his session work.
 Hill soon brought friend and producer Andy Morin into the group, and they began working together.
 In March 2011, Death Grips released their self-titled debut EP.
 One month later, they released the mixtape Exmilitary, which received critical acclaim and attention from music publications.
 The group signed to Epic Records in 2012, and released their debut album, The Money Store, soon after.

-In 2012, the group leaked its second album, No Love Deep Web, due to Epic Records' hesitance to release it until 2013; Epic Records reacted by dropping them from the label.
-The group subsequently released a third album, titled Government Plates, in 2013.
-They followed this up with their fourth album, the double album The Powers That B. The first disc, Niggas on the Moon, was released in 2014 – every track on the disc included vocal samples of Icelandic singer Björk.
+In 2012, the group leaked its second album, No Love Deep Web, due to Epic Records' hesitance to release it until 2013.
+Epic Records responded by dropping them from the label.
+Death Grips subsequently released a third album, titled Government Plates, in 2013.
+They followed this up with their fourth album, the double album The Powers That B. The first disc, Niggas on the Moon, was released in 2014.
+Every track on the disc included vocal samples of Icelandic singer Björk.

 On July 2, 2014, Death Grips announced their disbandment, stating that "Death Grips is over".
 This was followed up with the band's Twitter page posting a photo of the announcement of the break-up written on a napkin.
 The group re-emerged in January 2015 with the release of an instrumental soundtrack, Fashion Week.
 This was followed up with the release of Jenny Death, the second disc of The Powers That B, in March.
 Another instrumental project, Interview 2016, was released in March 2016.
 They released their fifth studio album, Bottomless Pit, in May 2016; it was their first full-length release that included vocals from Ride since their alleged disbandment.

 Death Grips' next release, the EP Steroids (Crouching Tiger Hidden Gabber Megamix), a single 22-minute mix of eight separate songs, was released in May 2017.
 The band's sixth studio album, Year of the Snitch, was released in June 2018.
-In June 2019, Death Grips released a previously unreleased megamix entitled Gmail and the Restraining Orders for Warp Records' 30th anniversary.
+In June 2019, Death Grips released a previously-unreleased megamix titled Gmail and the Restraining Orders for Warp Records' 30th anniversary.